My shop

 → ergonomic fit

-These products are significantly more expensive and make up only a small share of the German sock market.
+These products are significantly more expensive and make up only a small part of the German sock market.

-In the mass market, cotton and synthetic fibers dominate, even though they provide only limited insulation in physical terms.
+Cotton and synthetic fibres dominate the mass market, even though they provide only limited physical insulation.

 1.2 Mid-range segment (“winter” and “thermal” socks)

-Typical composition of socks in the mid-price segment:
+Typical composition of socks in the mid-range price segment:

 • Wool (mostly merino): 30–60%